Egg freezing can give women the option to try starting a family when they are ready, without the pressure of the “biological clock”.

 - She has not yet met the right partner but may wish to start a family in the future

-If you chose to have your eggs frozen it will involve the same type of treatment as women having IVF.
-Drugs are used to stimulate your ovaries to produce multiple eggs, and a few weeks after commencing treatment the eggs are collected using an ultrasound guided needle.
-Eggs which are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification.
-Eggs can normally be stored for up to 10 years.
+If you choose to have your eggs frozen it will involve the same type of treatment as women having IVF.
+Drugs are used to stimulate your ovaries to produce multiple eggs.
+10-14 days after commencing treatment the eggs are collected using an ultrasound guided needle under sedation.
+This procedure typically takes 15-20 minutes.

 How successful is egg freezing?

 The use of frozen eggs is still a relatively new technique and as such it is difficult to provide any meaningful statistics regarding pregnancy rates.
-Success rates worldwide appear to be about 10% per attempt (rates quoted by individual clinics vary from 5% to up to 30%).
+Success rates worldwide appear to be about 10% per attempt (rates quoted by individual clinics vary from 5% to up to 40%).

 In practise we have had many patients who have benefited from egg freezing.